Berkeley FIRST Frequently Asked Questions

 What permits were needed through the City of Berkeley to install solar PV on my home?

 Electrical permits were required for all solar PV installations.
 Zoning and building permits may also have been needed depending on the installation.
-For more information, see the Solar Photovoltaic Permit Guide and Solar Permit Checklist.
+For more information, see the Solar Photovoltaic Permit Guide and Solar PV Submittal Requirements.

 I am a solar installer or contractor and would have liked to participate.
 What was the process?

 In order to participate in the program, installers must have been registered with the California Solar Initiative (www.gosolarcalifornia.ca.gov).
 Contracts were made solely between property owners and installers, not the Berkeley FIRST program.
 For more information on the role of the solar installer see the presentations listed below from the Solar Installer's Workshop.